sarahcstringer/writer-python-fork/README.md

 ## Handling errors

-When the library is unable to connect to the API (for example, due to network connection problems or a timeout), a subclass of `writerai.APIConnectionError` is raised.
+When the library is unable to connect to the API (for example, due to network connection problems, a timeout, or a firewall that doesn't allow the connection), a subclass of `writerai.APIConnectionError` is raised.

+> If you are behind a firewall, you may need to configure it to allow connections to the Writer API at `https://api.writer.com/v1`.

 When the API returns a non-success status code - 4xx or 5xx - a subclass of `writerai.APIStatusError` is raised, containing `status_code` and `response` properties.